Chief of Staff

 Mr. Veatch has the responsibility for oversight of all intercollegiate sports associated with the University.
 He has responsibility for all on-campus intercollegiate athletic facilities and works with the Liberty Bowl and FedEx Forum.
 In addition, he has responsibility for negotiating contracts and fund-raising for the division.

-Vice President for Student Academic Success and Director of Diversity Initiatives
+Vice President for Student Academic Success

 Office: 235 Administration Building